trakBan/spongebob-cli/README.md

 ```
  If the programm was ran without arguments it will ist all the episodes an it will let you play them.
  --download | -d, usage --download {a number of a episode}, This will download that video under a directory the command was run
+ --download-all | -da, usage --download-all, This will download every video spongebob video it scrapes
+ --binge | -b , usage spongebob-cli --binge, This is used to start the first episode to the last
  --list | -l,     usage --list, this will list all the episodes and then exit the programm
  --list | -l, usage --list {number} this will show the number of episodes with the limit you provided.
  --play | -p      usage --play {a number of a episode}, This will play the episode without listing the episodes